 Hugh Nibley once declared, “On the whole, the Seventh-Day Adventists are better keepers of the Word of Wisdom than we are.”
-Indeed, Mormons are often compared to Adventists because both groups are urged to avoid alcohol, tobacco, coffee, and tea.
+Indeed, Latter-day Saints are often compared to Adventists because both groups are urged to avoid alcohol, tobacco, coffee, and tea.
 But in addition, Adventists are encouraged (not commanded) to be vegetarian, and about a third eat a plant-based diet.
-Many other Adventists eat meat more sparingly than Mormons, who, by and large, are meat eaters.
+Many other Adventists eat meat more sparingly than Latter-day Saints, who, by and large, are meat eaters.
 Our meat consumption, in fact, is comparable to that of the general population.

-As a consequence, where both religious groups enjoy significant health blessings, the vegetarian Adventists are significantly healthier and live longer than meat-eating Mormons.
+As a consequence, where both religious groups enjoy significant health blessings, the vegetarian Adventists are significantly healthier and live longer than meat-eating Latter-day Saints.
 Could it be that the Adventists not only live the Word of Wisdom better than we do but are also enjoying more of its promised blessings?

 President Spencer W. Kimball stated, “We believe that the Lord, when he gave the Word of Wisdom, was speaking to all the people in the world.”
 The Adventists are not the only ones leading out in eating a Word of Wisdom diet.
 Many other people, religious or not, have also switched to a WFPB diet and are reaping related blessings.

 Since changing my diet, I have shared my re-discovery of the Word of Wisdom with hundreds of other Latter-day Saints and have seen the light turn on for many of them as well.
-When I introduce a WFPB diet to Mormons, I don’t even need to mention the Word of Wisdom; they get the connection.
+When I introduce a WFPB diet to Latter-day Saints, I don’t even need to mention the Word of Wisdom; they see the connection.

-In late 2013, I published a book detailing my experience: Discovering the Word of Wisdom: Surprising Insights from a Whole Food, Plant-based Perspective (see the first two chapters of the book here.
+In late 2013, I published a book detailing my experience: Discovering the Word of Wisdom: Surprising Insights from a Whole Food, Plant-based Perspective (see the first two chapters of the book here).
 In the course of writing this book, I solicited stories from other Latter-day Saints who are converts to a WFPB diet.
-As the stories poured in, I could see that the WFPB way of life has begun to impact the Mormon community.
-I feel great joy in witnessing what is happening as Mormons “wake up” to the Word of Wisdom.
-I am now featuring their stories on a website, Discovering the Word of Wisdom.
+As the stories poured in, I could see that the WFPB way of life has begun to impact the Latter-day Saint community.
+I feel great joy in witnessing what is happening as Latter-day Saints “wake up” to the Word of Wisdom.
+I am now featuring their stories on my website, Discovering the Word of Wisdom.

 I testify that heeding the counsel in D&C 89 brings marvelous blessings.
 We have the Lord’s promise that those who obey this counsel and walk in obedience to all of the commandments,

-T. Colin Campbell and Thomas M. Campbell II, The China Study: The Most Comprehensive Study of Nutrition Ever Conducted and the Startling Implications for Diet, Weight Loss, and Long-term Health (Dallas: Benbella, 2006).
+T. Colin Campbell and Thomas M. Campbell II, The China Study: Revised and Expanded Edition: The Most Comprehensive Study of Nutrition Ever Conducted and the Startling Implications for Diet, Weight Loss, and Long-Term Health (Dallas: Benbella, 2016).